Lenz's law

+The Induced current is the current generated in a wire due to change in magnetic flux.
+An example of the induced current is the current produced in the generator which involves rapidly rotating a coil of wire in a magnetic field.

 It is a qualitative law that specifies the direction of induced current, but states nothing about its magnitude.
-Lenz's law predicts the direction of many effects in electromagnetism, such as the direction of voltage induced in an inductor or wire loop by a changing current, or the drag force of eddy currents exerted on moving objects in a magnetic field.
+Lenz's law predicts the direction of many effects in electromagnetism, such as the direction of voltage induced in an inductor or wire loop by a changing current, or the drag force of eddy currents exerted on moving objects in the magnetic field.

 Lenz's law may be seen as analogous to Newton's third law in classical mechanics and Le Chatelier's principle in chemistry.